 Professor Rory Fitzgerald became Director of the European Social Survey (ESS) in 2013 having been a Senior Research Fellow at City, University of London since 2004.
 In November 2013, the UK and 14 other European governments established the European Social Survey as a European Research Infrastructure Consortium (ESS ERIC) – an independent international research organisation hosted at City, University of London.
-ESS ERIC now has 25 Members.
+ESS ERIC now has 27 Members (November 2021).

 Rory is the first Director of ESS ERIC and oversees the ESS Core Scientific Team (CST) and the ESS National Coordinators Forum.
 In addition to these committees he works closely with the General Assembly as well as the Scientific and Methods advisory boards.

 The ESS is a rigorous comparative biennial survey of changing attitudes and values in up to 34 European countries.
 With other members of the CST, he was awarded the Descartes Prize in 2005 for 'excellence in collaborative scientific research'.
 In 2016 the ESS was declared to be a landmark infrastructure by the European Strategy Forum for Research Infrastructures in Europe (ESFRI).
-There are more than 140,000 registered users of the ESS data and almost 4,000 publications using the data available online.
+There are more than 185,000 registered users of ESS data and almost 4,500 publications that analyse the data available online.